Gi60s/openapi-enforcer-middleware/README.md

 `Enforcer.prototype.middleware ( schema, options )`

+**Parameters**

+- *schema* - A file path to an OpenAPI document (either YAML or JSON) or an OpenAPI document object.

+- *options* - Options that specify how the middleware should act.
+It has the following properties:

+    - *controllers* - A `string` specifying the directory to look at to find path controllers.
+[Details](#controllers)

+    - *dereference* - A `function` to call to dereference any JSON references.
+Must return a promise that resolves to the dereferenced object.
+Defaults to using [json-schema-ref-parser](https://www.npmjs.com/package/json-schema-ref-parser) dereference function.
+[Details](#dereference)

+    - *invalid* - An error middleware `function` or a `boolean` that defines how invalid client requests or server responses should be handled.
+If set to `true` then this middleware will automatically send an appropriate response to the client.
+If set to `false` the next error middleware will be called.
+[Details](#invalid)

+    - *mockProperty* - A `string`, a `boolean`, or an `object`.
+Defaults to `"x-mock"`.

+        Use a `string` to specify the name of the query parameter and header to look for for manual mocking.
+Use `false` to disable manual mocking.
+Use `true` to use `"x-mock"` as the query parameter or header name.
+Use an `object` with properties `header` and/or `query` to specify the name for header and query string separately.

+        ```js

+        ```

 | Parameter | Description | Type |
 | --------- | ----------- | ---- |
 | schema | The file path to an OpenAPI document or an object that is an OpenAPI document | `string` or `object` |